SPARQL-Anything/sparql.anything/README.md

 </details>

+## Query static RDF files

+The SPARQL Anything engine can load static RDF files in memory and perform the query against it, alongside any `x-sparql-anything` service clause.
+RDF files produced by previous SPARQL Anything processes can joined with data coming from additional resources.
+This feature is enabled with the command line argument `-l|--load` that accepts a file or a directory.
+In the second case, all RDF files in the folder are loaded in memory before execution.

+## Query templates and variable bindings

+SPARQL Anything uses the BASIL convention for variable names in queries.
+Variable bindings can be passed in two ways:

+ - Inline arguments, using the option `-v|--values`
+ - Passing an SPARQL Result Set file, using the option `-i|--input`

+In the first case, the engine computes the cardinal product of all the variables bindings included and execute the query for each one of the resulting set of bindings.

+In the second case, the query is executed for each set of bindings in the result set.

 ## Magic Properties

 The SPARQL Anything engine is sensible to the magic property ``<http://sparql.xyz/facade-x/ns/anySlot>``.
 This property matches the RDF container membership properties (e.g. ``rdf:_1``, ``rdf:_2`` ...).